Jukka-PekkaToropainen/SQL/README.md

 SELECT * FROM Opiskelija WHERE nimi = 'joni'

  # 7  tehtävä
+ # SELECT * FROM Opiskelija WHERE nimi = 'anna'
- # SELECT * FROM opiskelija  "WHERE"WHERE nimi = 999997
+ SELECT * FROM opiskelija  "WHERE"WHERE nimi = 999997

 # 8 tehtävä